 Boraginaceae (family name)

-Forage for Pollinators: Produces Pollen and Nectar prolifically.
-Honeybees mainly feed on its nectar; many Bumblebee species visit for nectar and pollen especially the common carder bee (Bombus pascuorum), the early bumblebee (Bombus pratorum), the buff-tailed bumblebee (Bombus terrestris) and the white-tailed bumblebee (Bombus lucorum); the latter two buzz pollinate the anthers which produces a cloud of white pollen which they groom to collect efficiently.
+Forage for Pollinators: Produces Pollen and Nectar prolifically for Short and Long-tongued Bumblebees and Honeybees mainly feed on its nectar; Many Bumblebee species visit for nectar and pollen especially the common carder bee (Bombus pascuorum), the early bumblebee (Bombus pratorum), the buff-tailed bumblebee (Bombus terrestris) and the white-tailed bumblebee (Bombus lucorum); the latter two buzz pollinate the anthers which produces a cloud of white pollen which they groom to collect efficiently.
 Solitary bees also visit.

 Flowering time: June, July, August, September, October.